shundhammer/qdirstat/README.md

 - 2016-01-22

+  - Improved usability of refreshing the tree after cleanup actions: They used to leave the tree behind with nothing selected, the branch the user just worked in closed (which is natural since it needed to be re-read from disk) and scrolled to another position - maximum disorientation for the user.
+Now the parent directory is selected, giving at least some hint where the action took place.
+It's not optimal yet, but much better than before.

   - Improved usability of the tree widget: When an item in the treemap is selected, all other branches in the tree are now collapsed before the new branch is opened.
-But this required working around some design flaws in the underlying QTreeView.
+But this required working around some design flaws in the underlying _QTreeView_ class.

-**Rant** Trolls, didn't it ever occur to you if you are _constantly_ using that d->expandedIndexes from QTreeViewPrivate in the QTreeView public class, derived widgets might need that information, too?
+**Rant:** Trolls, didn't it ever occur to you that if you are _constantly_ using that _d->expandedIndexes_ from _QTreeViewPrivate_ in the _QTreeView_ public class, derived widgets might need that information, too?
 There is **no way** to access the currently expanded items other than cheating in some creative way.
-Seriously, I am not going to duplicate that bookkeeping with the expanded() and collapsed() signals, always being off by some items or not getting the information that items were removed (or listen to half a dozen more signals for even more advanced bookkeeping).
-If a widget class cannot provide that information to its derived classes, it's poorly designed.
+Seriously, I am not going to duplicate that bookkeeping with the _expanded()_ and _collapsed()_ signals, always being off by some items or not getting the information that items were removed (or listen to half a dozen more signals for even more advanced bookkeeping).
+If a widget class cannot provide that kind of elementary information to its derived classes, it's poorly designed.
 Period.

 - 2016-01-18